 A disorder, symptom, or condition other than the one for which the drug is being taken (drug–disease interaction)

 Another drug (drug–drug interaction)

 Food (drug–food interaction)

-A medicinal herb (drug–medicinal herb interaction—see table Some Possible Medicinal Herb–Drug Interactions Some Possible Dietary Supplement–Drug Interactions Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more )
+A medicinal herb (drug–medicinal herb interaction—see table Some Possible Medicinal Herb–Drug Interactions Other Concerns Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more )

 Because older people tend to have more diseases and take more drugs than younger people, they are more likely to have drug–disease and drug–drug interactions.
-In many drug-disease interactions, taking a dug can worsen a disorder, symptom, or condition (see table Some Disorders and Symptoms That Can Be Worsened by Drugs in Older People Some Disorders and Symptoms That Can Be Worsened by Drugs in Older People Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more ).
+In many drug-disease interactions, taking a dug can worsen a disorder, symptom, or condition (see table Some Disorders and Symptoms That Can Be Worsened by Drugs in Older People Some Disorders and Symptoms That Can Be Worsened by Drugs in Older People ).